matsunagalab/differentiable_BTR/README.md

 ## Descriptions on files

-The files are organied as follows:
+The files are organized as follows:

 - [single_tip/](https://github.com/matsunagalab/differentiable_BTR/tree/main/single_tip) contains the twin experiment notebooks for single tip shape